PaloAltoNetworks/pan.dev/products/access/api/insights/insights-api.md

 The Prisma Access Insights 2.0 APIs has been deprecated.
 We highly recommend migrating to Prisma Access Insights 3.0

-To validate your tenant ID go to the Prisma Access Hub, click on the Prisma Access Insights application name, and look in the **Manage Apps** section.

 To use 1.0 APIs, see [1.0 APIs](/access/api/insights/1.0).

 For information about access tokens and base URLs, please see